-Magnesium, whole blood
+Magnesium, whole blood and red blood cell

 Investigating magnesium levels in the body.
 Suspected magnesium deficiency in fluid therapy, parenteral nutrition, malabsorption, renal insufficiency, diuretic therapy.
 Cardiac arrhythmias, tachycardia, changes in ECG (prolonged QT interval).
 Increased neuromuscular excitability (tetany, muscle twitches).

 Mix the sample well.
 The tube must not contain any clots.
 Take trace element samples last in order to cleanse the sampling needle of possible trace element residues.
 If this is the only test requisition, first take one extra tube.

 Storage and delivery